Big questions loom ahead of Biden's next spending push, like 'what is infrastructure?'

 Some economists and business groups have suggested lawmakers should forget about finding new funding for the whole package and instead borrow some of the money given the historically low cost of debt and economic growth projections.

-Others, including the U.S. Chamber of Commerce, suggest creating a federal infrastructure bank that can lend money at cheap rates to private companies.
+Others, including the U.S. Chamber of Commerce, suggest using an existing federal infrastructure bank to lend money at cheap rates to private companies.

 CAN THE HIGHWAY TRUST FUND BE FIXED?